-Sandbags will disintegrate with exposure to the weather so they are not recommended for use for long periods of time.
-They can be stored in a dry place to use again in the near future, as more than one flooding incident can occur in quick succession.
-Wherever possible, store dry sandbags as wet bags will decay quicker.
-If you are unable to store full sandbags, please empty the dry bags and store the pile of sand in a dry place, keeping the bags so that they can be re-filled.
+Sandbags will disintegrate with exposure to the weather so they are not recommended for use after long periods of time.
+However, they can be stored in a dry place to use again in the near future, as more than one flooding incident can occur in quick succession.
+Wherever possible store sandbags dry, as wet bags will decay quicker.
+If you are unable to store full sandbags, please empty the dry bags and store the pile of sand in a dry place, keeping the bags so that they can be refilled.